lanzariel/LaTeXguidelines/README.md

 # LaTeX Guidelines

-Remember that whenever you see something like
+When using Overleaf, keep a look at this

 ![Overleaf Error](/OverError.png)

-It means that you made a mistake.
-You have to fix it before the submission.
+If there is some red, it means that you made a mistake.
 Click on it to have additional information!
 For example, clicking on this specific error we get

 ![Overleaf Error 1](/WrongNewline.png)